 Developing ASP.NET 4.5 MVC Web Applications - 20486 Course Outline

-In this course, students will learn to develop advanced ASP.NET MVC applications using .NET Framework 4.5 tools and technologies.
-The focus will be on coding activities that enhance the performance and scalability of the Web site application.
+In this course, students will learn to develop advanced ASP.NET MVC applications using .NET Framework tools and technologies.
+The focus will be on coding activities that enhance the performance and scalability of a web application.
 ASP.NET MVC will be introduced and compared with Web Forms so that students know when each should/could be used.
-This course will also prepare the student for exam 70-486.
+This course will also prepare the students for exam 70-486.

 This course is intended for professional web developers who use Microsoft Visual Studio in an individual-based or team-based, small-sized to large development environment.
 Candidates for this course are interested in developing advanced web applications and want to manage the rendered HTML comprehensively.
 They want to create websites that separate the user interface, data access, and application logic.

 A minimum of two to three years of experience developing web-based applications by using Microsoft Visual Studio and Microsoft ASP.NET, proficiency in using the .NET Framework, and some familiarity with the C# language.